-A patient was transferred from another hospital as an emergency case.
+Case 12: A patient was transferred from another hospital as an emergency case.
 He has past medical history with post kidney transplant and hypertension.
 Recently he took a vacation to Honduras for a scuba diving trip.
 After he flew back, he developed nausea with vomiting.
-In another hospital, his situation improved, but he was found to be hypoxic (i.e., low oxygen in his blood).
+In another hospital, his situation improved, but he was found to be hypoxic (i.e. low oxygen in his blood).
 Based on a concern for him as a kidney transplant patient, the patient was transferred to this hospital for further evaluation.

-p0135 The intern reviewed the ED diary notes, laboratory test results, and the medical records sent from the outside hospital in order to prepare for meeting with the patient.
+The intern reviewed the ED diary notes, laboratory test results, and the medical records sent from the outside hospital in order to prepare for meeting with the patient.
 She could not understand why the patient had developed decreased oxygen saturation with all vital signs and other descriptors appearing fine.
-After searching an online clinical information database for "hypoxic" causes, she started to examine this patient's previous records one by one in e-Care.
-Eventually, the intern discovered that the patient had experienced a similar condition 2 years ago but later recovered without further medical intervention.
-After this effort, the intern conducted the diagnostic interview.
+She first searched Google and found 'hypoxic' was listed as a possible symptom after scuba diving.
+She discussed this with the supervising resident and interns from other services.
+While possible, the trip had been completed several days ago, so the intern then searched an online clinical information database.
+After gaining an understanding of 'hypoxic' causes, she started to examine this patient's previous records one by one in eCare.
+Eventually, the intern discovered the patient had experienced a similar condition two years ago, but later recovered without further medical intervention.
+After this effort, the intern became very confident and conducted the diagnostic interview.
 This case highlights the intense informational activities during the preparation for a diagnostic interview.